shapeoko/Docs/content/firstjob.md

 ![Visualize](http://placehold.it/800x400&text=image+of+visualizer)

 If you aren't using a control program with a visualizer, you should find one and use it.
 There is a list of open source previewers on the wiki in the [software section](http://www.shapeoko.com/wiki/index.php/Previewing_G-Code).
+Alternately, you could use the on-line previewer [gview at buildlog.net](http://www.buildlog.net/gview/) --- [gview tutorial on the wiki](http://www.shapeoko.com/wiki/index.php/Gview_tutorial).

 ##Set Zero Position